New York, other U.S. cities beef up security after Paris attacks

 The U.S. Capitol Police in Washington boosted patrols around the Capitol complex, a spokeswoman said.
 "There is currently no known threat to the Capitol Complex," she said in an email.

-The Metropolitan Police Department in Washington haddeployed additional law enforcement resources to French-owned sites and other high-profile locations as a precaution, said Officer Sean Hickman.
-Hickman said there was no known imminent threat.
+The Metropolitan Police Department in Washington had deployed additional law enforcement resources to French-owned sites and other high-profile locations as a precaution but there was no imminent threat, said Officer Sean Hickman.

+At the French Embassy in Washington, D.C., a fashion show went ahead as scheduled, with hosts pausing the event for a moment of silence to honor the victims in Paris.

 In Boston, the police department said it deployed additional resources and was working closely with federal authorities but saw no credible threat in the city, where Islamist militant sympathizers set off home-made bombs at the Boston Marathon finish line in April 2013.
 Massachusetts State Police said they took "several actions", including bolstering security around the State House in Boston.